CliMA/ClimaTimeSteppers.jl/docs/src/algorithm_formulations/ode_solvers.md

 [^2]: \
     By [Godunov's theorem](https://en.wikipedia.org/wiki/Godunov%27s_theorem), no monotonicity-preserving linear numerical method can have an order greater than 1.
 Since ``\textrm{lim}_{u_0}`` will usually be a nonlinear function, this is not a linear numerical method.
 However, it is a rough approximation of the unmodified ARK method, so it is likely that Godunov's theorem will still apply; i.e., we do not expect to observe an order greater than 1 when using a limiter.

-In order to use the limiter "more correctly", we restrict the ERK Butcher tableau coefficients to have the following form:
+In order to use the limiter "more correctly", we constrain the ERK Butcher tableau coefficients to have the following form:

 ```math
 \begin{array}{c|c c c c c} \tilde{c}_1 & 0 & 0 & \cdots & 0 & 0 \\ \tilde{c}_2 & \beta_1 & 0 & \cdots & 0 & 0 \\ \tilde{c}_3 & \beta_1 \beta_2 & \beta_2 & \cdots & 0 & 0 \\ \vdots & \vdots & \vdots & \ddots & \vdots & \vdots \\ \tilde{c}_s & \beta_1 \beta_2 \ldots \beta_{s - 1} & \beta_2 \ldots \beta_{s - 1} & \cdots & \beta_{s - 1} & 0 \\ \hline & \beta_1 \beta_2 \ldots \beta_{s - 1} \beta_s & \beta_2 \ldots \beta_{s - 1} \beta_s & \cdots & \beta_{s - 1} \beta_s & \beta_s \end{array}